 The Shure MV88+ is conclusively better than a smartphone’s integrated microphone.
 As you can see from our frequency response charts, recordings are neutral-leaning.
 This means you can do more with post-processing without running into distortion issues.
 While Shure does provide five digital signal processing (DSP) options via the ShurePlus Motiv app, the flat profile is the most versatile.
 If you know you’re going to edit the audio later, use this setting.

 Shure MV88+ mic demo (flat, 90-degree stereo width)

 Shure MV88+ mic demo (speech, 60-degree stereo width)

 As you can hear, there’s much more echo to my voice with the speech profile selected.
 That said, the 60-degree stereo width selection did a good job at rejecting the snap.
 It’s still audible but is relayed much quieter than how it sounded in the room.
 You can hear why the flat profile is preferable for those who have time to edit.
 If you have a room properly set up for recording, though, the speech option is great when you’re crunched for time.

 Related: How to read charts

 Should you buy the Shure MV88+ Video Kit?

-For those in need a reliable all-in-one mobile recording solution and don’t mind paying a premium for it, yes.
+For those in need of a reliable all-in-one mobile recording solution and don’t mind paying a premium for it, yes.
 Shure’s products don’t come cheaply and that’s because it’s a company that knows its worth and stands behind the integrity of its products.
 If you know you’ll use the MV88+ Video Kit for years to come, it’s a worthwhile investment.
-Otherwise, it’s more economical to buy comparable pieces individually (e.g. Rode mic, Manfrotto Pixi Mini tripod, and phone clamp), but then you’re missing out on Shure’s excellent signal processing and apps.
+Otherwise, it’s more economical to buy comparable pieces individually (e.g., Rode mic, Manfrotto PIXI Mini tripod, and phone clamp), but then you’re missing out on Shure’s excellent signal processing and apps.